mongodb-industry-solutions/genai-in-car-voice-assistant/README.md

 The PowerSync SDK is used in the `VehicleContext.js` context to write the changes to the `vehicle` variable to the local database and then PowerSync will push the changes to the Backend API, which then writes it to the source backend database.

+### Set up the PowerSync backend

+The PowerSync backend provides endpoints for token generation, public JWKS keys, and handles writes to the source MongoDB Atlas database.
+You can find the backend repository and full setup instructions here: [genai-in-car-voice-assistant-backend](https://github.com/powersync-product-success/genai-in-car-voice-assistant-backend).

-### PowerSync ENV
+### Add PowerSync ENV variables

-There are two additional env variables that need to be added to the project inorder to connect successfully:
+After setting up the backend, there are two additional environment variables that need to be added to the project in order to connect successfully:

 ```dotenv
 NEXT_PUBLIC_POWERSYNC_URL="<your-powersync-url>"